If you have missing teeth, single or multiple, our dental implants may be the perfect solution for you!

 Just like teeth, implants are not made to come out.
 Implants are not the same as natural teeth, but they function and feel very much like natural teeth.
 For patients that have lived with removable appliances, the implants will feel much more secure.

 On average, a time period of 3-6 months is required to ensure the implants are fully healed.
 Dr. Wyatt and staff will regularly assess your progress.
 Because teeth cannot be attached until the healing process is complete, we can apply a functional and aesthetic application for you.
 Once the teeth are more permanently placed, we will continue to monitor your progress and make sure everything is healthy.

 Does insurance cover this cost?

 Usually dental insurance plans will help pay for the procedure, but all dental insurance plans are different.
-Check with your dental plan administrator and call Mary Dunn, our wonderful business manager, for any questions you may have.
+Check with your dental plan administrator and call our office at (972) 355-2222 for any questions you may have.